tarwn/lessthandot-hugo/blogs/content/posts/2009-10-22-windows-7-launch-in-new-york-city.md

 The launch even was held in Soho in a loft which was probably used as an art gallery at other times.
 It was interesting that this event was only for press, partners and invited guests…..this time there would be no..developers… developers… developers coming out of Steve Ballmer's mouth 🙂

-Remember Kylie from that [&#8216;cute' windows 7 commercial][4]?
+Remember Kylie from that ['cute' windows 7 commercial][4]?
 She was there, she introduced Steve Ballmer and he gave her a pink laptop….very cute

 [<img src="http://farm3.static.flickr.com/2540/4036467632_1fd5fa76c4_m.jpg" width="240" height="180" alt="Ballmer Gives Laptop" />][5]